TonyRippy/mumble/data/README.md

 This directory contains data used to test monitoring concepts, and code used to process those datasets.

+## Datasets

 I have created the following datasets myself:

 - [CPU Utilization](cpu.md)

 The following data was available online in the public domain:

  - Rabenstein, Björn, 2020, "Cortex Logs from Grafana Labs"
    <br>https://github.com/beorn7/histogram_experiments/datasets

  - Zaker, Farzin, 2019, "Online Shopping Store - Web Server Logs",